-The United States has never had zero percent unemployment.
-The lowest rate ever Past Trends recorded was 2.5 percent in mid-1953.
+Past Trends The United States has never had zero percent unemployment.
+The lowest rate ever recorded was 2.5 percent in mid-1953.
 It occurred because "the economy overheated during the Korean War.
 When this bubble burst, it kicked off the recession of 1953."
 Since Central Point published its first Economic Element, the U.S. unemployment rate has fluctuated in line with the economic booms and busts.
 The highest rates were 10.8 percent in 1982 and 10 percent at the height of the Great Recession in December 2009.
 In turn, the lowest rates were 3.8 percent in April 2000, and 4.4 percent in 2006 and 2007.

-Currently, the U.S. unemployment rate has fallen to 3.7 percent, the lowest Recent Trends in nearly half a century.
+Recent Trends Currently, the U.S. unemployment rate has fallen to 3.7 percent, the lowest in nearly half a century.
 Figure 2 depicts the rapid increase in unemployment during the Great Recession and the slow recovery over the last decade.
 Unemployment has been declining and has finally fallen below pre-Recession levels.
 The Bureau of Labor Statistics assumes that the economy will fully recover from the Great Recession by 2020 and that the labor force will return to a full unemployment rate of 4 to 5 percent.
+The Bureau of Labor Statistics assumes that the labor force will return to a full unemployment rate of 4 to 5 percent.

-&lt;sup>32 What is Unemployment, Investopedia, available at:
+&lt;sup>32 What is Unemployment, Investopedia, available at: www.investopedia.com/terms/u/unemployment.asp#ixzz5VjPvdupQ.

-www.investopedia.com/terms/u/unemployment.asp#ixzz5VjPvdupQ.